uptrace/uptrace/README.md

 Uptrace is a distributed tracing system that uses OpenTelemetry to collect data and ClickHouse database to store it.
 ClickHouse is the only dependency.

-> :heart: Looking for a ClickHouse client?
+> :star: Looking for a ClickHouse client?
 Check out
 > [go-clickhouse](https://github.com/uptrace/go-clickhouse).

 <p align="center">